-- (i) Closed FTs, in which case the deed of incorporation will not envisage the inclusion of additional assets or liabilities after the creation of the FT.
-However, a four-month rampup period may be set during which additional assets and liabilities may be transferred to the FT up to a certain limit.
-Additionally, replacements may take place in certain cases (e.g. non-eligible assets). - (ii) Open FTs, in which case the assets or liabilities of the FT, or both of them, may be modified (renewed) and/or extended after the incorporation of the FT.
+- 2. Assignment of receivables to an FT.
+Please refer to questions 4.1, 4.2 and 4.11 above. - 3.
+Types of FT: - (i) Closed FTs, in which case the deed of incorporation will not envisage the inclusion of additional assets or liabilities after the creation of the FT.
+However, a four-month ramp-up period may be set during which additional assets and liabilities may be transferred to the FT up to a certain limit.
+Additionally, replacements may take place in certain cases (e.g. non-eligible assets). - (ii) Open FTs, in which case the assets or liabilities of the FT, or both of them, may be modified (renewed) and/ or extended after the incorporation of the FT.
 For instance, the FT may issue new securities, new credit facilities may be granted to the FT, or new assets may be assigned to the FT.
 In addition, the deed of incorporation and the relevant prospectus, when applicable, may envisage that the assets of the FT may be actively managed.
 That is, the terms in which those assets can be modified in order to maximise the profitability of the FT, safeguard the quality of its assets, perform a proper risk treatment or keep the initial conditions of the FT set out in the incorporation deed. - Funding of FTs.
-The liabilities side of the FT comprises: - (i) Fixed income securities.
+The liabilities side of the FT comprises: (i) Fixed income securities.
 The incorporation deed of the FT sets out the terms of the issuance of the securitisation bonds ("bonos de titulización"), dividing them into different series with different levels of seniority.
 The securitisation bonds may be traded in an official secondary market (public FT) or in a multilateral trading facility (private FT).

-The incorporation deed of the FT normally sets out a passthrough model for the repayment of the securitisation bonds, i.e. the cash flow generated by the underlying assets repays according to the order of priority, simultaneously and by the same amount, the interests and principal that correspond to the bondholders.
+The incorporation deed of the FT normally sets out a pass-through model for the repayment of the securitisation bonds, i.e. the cash flow generated by the underlying assets repays according to the order of priority, simultaneously and by the same amount, the interests and principal that correspond to the bondholders.